Amina-mt/AmiXEbot/README.md

 # AmiXEbot
-Telegram bot helps to search the currency exchange price of €, $ and ₽ using the service from CryptoCompare.com.
+Telegram bot helps to search the currency exchange price of €, $ and ₽ using the service from Foreign exchange rates API with currency conversion.